andrewlock/asp-dot-net-core-in-action-3e/README.md

 ## [Chapter 23](https://github.com/andrewlock/asp-dot-net-core-in-action-3e/tree/main/Chapter14)
 * *DefaultTemplate* - The default web app template for ASP.NET Core with Authentication, as discussed in section 23.3.
 Examples using LocalDB (created through Visual Studio) and using SQLite (created using `dotnet new webapp --auth Individual`)
 * *RecipeApplication* - The starting point "existing" recipe application, as described in section 23.4.
-* *RecipeApplication_WithIdentity* - The recipe application with authentication added, as described in section 23.4.
+* *RecipeApp_Identity* - The recipe application with authentication added, as described in section 23.4.
 Also, the register page has been scaffolded to remove the references to external services, as described in section 23.5.
-* *RecipeApplication_WithNameClaim* - The recipe application with an additional field added to the `RegisterModel` to record the `FullName`, as described in section 23.6.
+* *RecipeApp_NameClaim* - The recipe application with an additional field added to the `RegisterModel` to record the `FullName`, as described in section 23.6.
 The field is added as an extra claim when the user registers, and is displayed in the menu bar when a user logs in.

 ## [Chapter 24](https://github.com/andrewlock/asp-dot-net-core-in-action-3e/tree/main/Chapter24)
 * *Airport* - An analogy to the airport example presented in section 24.1.
 There are 4 steps, Home Page, Through security, Enter airport lounge, Board the plane.
 You can set the claims for a user when you register.
 Which claims you add will determine how far through the airport you can get.